IIIF/api/source/presentation/4.0/model.md

 {: #Agent}
 > `"type": "Agent"`

 An Agent represents a person or organization, typically referenced with the `provider` property.
-Note that Agent is NOT an abstract class with subclasses, and thus _SHOULD_ be instantiated directly.
+Note that Agent is not an abstract class with subclasses, and thus _SHOULD_ be instantiated directly.

 The Agent is not intended to be used as a primary identifier for the person or organization, nor to provide structured metadata, but instead to ensure that the information to be rendered to the user can be kept together in the situation when there are multiple agents being referenced.